-The best pre-approved store card is the Kohl's Credit Card because you can easily check for pre-approval right through the Kohl’s website.
-The Kohl's Card has a $0 annual fee, gives a 30% discount on your first purchase, and sends another 15% discount in the mail with your card.
-Cardmembers also get at least 12 special Kohl’s offers per year.
-The Kohl's Card usually requires at least fair credit for approval, which is standard for a store credit card.
+The most common way to get pre-approved store cards is to receive an offer by mail or while shopping with a retailer online.
+One of the best pre-approved store card is the Kohl's Credit Card because you can easily check for pre-approval online.
+The Kohl's Credit Card has a $0 annual fee, gives a 35% discount on your first purchase, and earns you 5% in Rewards on every qualifying purchase made at Kohl as long as you enroll.
+Cardmembers also get special promotional events from time to time and account anniversary offers.
+Kohl's Credit Card usually requires at least fair credit for approval, which is standard for a store credit card.
 But the fact that you can initiate a pre-approval check on the Kohl's website is rare, as most store cards require you to shop and wait for a pop-up about pre-approval.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.